yannlandry/yannlandry.photography-content/blog/iceland-winter-road-trip.md

 `class:image`![Self-portrait in an ice cave](images/blog/iceland-road-trip/icecave-1800.webp)

+`class:caption`Trying to sneak a self-portrait in between the hordes of tourists.

 It's generally not a good idea to go visit the cave by yourself as the road there requires a more than capable vehicle; you should instead book one of the tours that depart Jökulsárlón aboard large custom-built 4x4 vans.
 Most tours include close to two hours of round-trip driving (not recommended for those suffering from motion sickness), a short hike, and up to an hour in the cave.
 There are several operators to choose from; we opted to go with [Arctic Adventures](https://adventures.com/iceland/tours/activities/ice-caves/crystal-ice-cave-jokulsarlon/), but most operators run very similar itineraries in very similar vehicles.

 ### Diamond Beach